-Steps is proud to announce our newest Clubfoot Champion, Charne Felix.
-Charne, who was born with clubfoot, is an athlete vying to compete in the World Champs at the end of the year and the SA team for 2020 Paralympics in Tokyo.
-She recently competed in the Toyota National Championships, in Steps colours, where she broke her T44 SA record in long jump that she set at the National Championship in 2018 and broke the T44 SA record and African record in the 100m sprint.
+We are delighted to announce that Charne Felix is a Clubfoot Champion, Charne Felix.
+Charne, who was born with clubfoot is talented athlete.
+She competed in the 2019 Toyota National Championships, wearing Steps gear.
+Charne did brilliantly.
+She broke her T44 SA record in long jump that she had set at the National Championship in 2018 and also broke the T44 SA record and African record in the 100m sprint.

-As someone born with clubfoot, who is now competing to be a champion athlete, she is excited to create awareness for a cause that is personal to her and spread the message that clubfoot can be treated!
+As someone born with clubfoot who is now competing to be a champion athlete, Charne is passionate about creating awareness for a cause that very personal to her, to help spread the message that clubfoot can be treated!

 We sat down with Charne for a quick Q&A.

 1. You were born with clubfoot.
 Tell us a bit about your clubfoot journey?

 I was born with a unilateral clubfoot and underwent numerous surgeries.
 I had my first surgery at a day old and wore a cast up to my hip.
 After the surgery I was put in boots and later wore Pronator Boots every day up until I was five years old.
 My mom was advised not to have me do any sport, which she ignored and sent me to ballet school, hoping to strengthen the weaker foot.